 There are options for addressing this issue.
 One is to establish a "nutrient export allowance" for each separate property within the catchments and to set those allowances so as to transfer some entitlements from existing productive properties to under or undeveloped land.
 Clearly this would raise the issue of compensation for properties whose allowance was being set at less than their current export levels.
-This approach has similarities with the nutrient trading scheme being considered by officials from the Ministry of Agriculture and Forestry and the Ministry for the Environment.
+This approach has similarities with the nutrient trading scheme which at the time was being considered by officials from the Ministry of Agriculture and Forestry and the Ministry for the Environment.